 Building Continuous Shelf Intelligence

 Single shelf behavior studies provide a snapshot.
 Continuous research programs provide a motion picture.
-With shopper insights platforms that deliver results in 48-72 hours at $20 per interview, you can track how decision architectures shift across seasons, in response to competitive launches, and through price changes.
+User Intuition delivers shelf-recall results in 24-48 hours at $20 per interview from a 4M+ panel, so you can track how decision architectures shift across seasons, in response to competitive launches, and through price changes.